Systematically Improvable Numerical Atomic Orbital Basis Using Contracted Truncated Spherical Waves: Methods

 \subsection{Optimization}

-In this section, the contraction of the NSW basis set to obtain optimized NAOs is demonstrated in terms of defining the generalized spillage, choosing reference systems, and the NAO basis set hierarchy.
-The summarized workflow is shown in Fig.~\ref{fig:csw-nao-workflow}.
+\MC{ The contraction of the NSW basis set to obtain optimized NAOs is demonstrated in terms of defining the generalized spillage, choosing reference systems, and the NAO basis set hierarchy.
+The summarized workflow is shown in Fig.~\ref{fig:csw-nao-workflow}. }